FlorianWilhelm/wald-stack-demo/README.md

    4. install the `lightdash` CLI command following the [how-to-install-the-lightdash-cli] docs.
    5. authenticate the CLI and connect the `wald_stack` dbt project by running `lightdash login http://localhost:8080`.

 > **Note**
+> If you use [Colima](https://github.com/abiosoft/colima) as a Docker alternative, the install script will fail, caused by the function supposed to start Docker Desktop.
+A Simple fix is to comment out the line calling the `start_docker` function (line 417).
+Be sure that your Docker deamon is already running.
+> Additionally IPv6 is not properly implemented, which results in not being able to authenticate lightdash CLI using `localhost` as host.
+Use `lightdash login http://127.0.0.1:8080` instead to force IPv4.

+> **Note**
 > If you have improvements for this example, please consider contributing back by creating a pull request.
 To have it
-> all nice and tidy, please make sure to install & setup [pre-commit], i.e. `pip install precommit` and `pre-commit install`,
+> all nice and tidy, please make sure to install & setup [pre-commit], i.e. `pip install pre-commit` and `pre-commit install`,
 > so that all your commits conform automatically to the style guides used in this project.

 ## Demonstration of the WALD-stack